-Sharia compliance oversight of each transaction, product and service offered is achieved through appropriate governance that includes the Sharia Supervisory Committee (SSC), which seeks to ensure that the Bank's operations are in compliance with Islamic law.
-The SSC is comprised of experts in the interpretation of Islamic law and its application within modern day Islamic financial institutions.
-The SSC meets on a regular basis to review all material contracts and agreements relating to the Bank's transactions, certifying every product and service offered.
-On a day-to-day basis, the Bank's Sharia Compliance Department, oversees the adherence of transactions, processes and procedures to ensure that all are operated in accordance with Sharia requirements.
-Regular Sharia Compliance audit reviews are also completed by the Sharia Compliance function.
+Oversight of Sharia compliance for transactions, products, and services is achieved through a robust Sharia governance framework.
+This framework includes the independent Sharia Supervisory Committee (SSC), which is tasked with ensuring the Bank's operations are in alignment with Islamic law.
+The SSC, comprising experts in the interpretation of Islamic law and its application in modern Islamic financial institutions, meets regularly to review contracts and agreements related to the Bank's transactions, certifying each product offered by the Bank from a Sharia perspective.
+In addition, the Bank's Sharia Compliance Department works on a daily basis with all departments within the Bank to ensure compliance with Sharia principles in their operations.
+The department also conducts regular Sharia Compliance audit reviews.